TasosY2K/espresso-bot/README.md

 **Client**

 -   Install Golang
+-   Go to `src` dir
+-   Clone this repo `git clone https://github.com/TasosY2K/espresso-bot.git`
 -   cd to `client/` and install Go registry with `go get -u golang.org/x/sys/windows/registry`
 -   Edit the variables in `espresso.go` at the `main` function with your info
 -   Build the client by running `build.bat` or `build.sh`
--   Your coffee is ready `espresso.go`
+-   Your coffee is ready `espresso.exe`

 **Spreading**